 Revelation 20.
 The Devil is put away.
-The saints come to life and reign on earth with Christ.
-After 1000 years some of the nations rebel.
-They are defeated, and some years after that the rest of the dead are raised, and judged in accordance with God’s law.
+The saints come to life and reign on earth with Christ for 1000 years.
+Then some of the nations rebel but are defeated.
+The rest of the dead are raised and judged.

 He deceives believers too, alas.
-There are three schools of thought as regards the thousand years: pre-millennialism, a-millennialism and post-millennialism.
+There are three schools of thought regarding the thousand years: pre-millennialism, a-millennialism and post-millennialism.
 Pre-millennialism holds that Christ will return at the start of the thousand years.
 As attested by Papias (c.
 120), Justin Martyr (c.
 150) and Irenaeus (c.
 175), pre-millennialism was the earliest understanding of the Church, and is the view accepted here.
-Later theologians turned against it, among them Origen (c.
+Later theologians argued against it, among them Origen (c.
 220, the first to teach ‘the eternal generation of the Son’), Eusebius (c.
 300) and Augustine (c.
 400).
 A-millennialism rejects the idea that Christ will reign on earth in his own person, for whatever length of time.
 Ostensibly the 4th-century Nicene Creed is a-millennialist, implying that there will be only one resurrection and saying nothing about the kingdom of God except that it will have no end; the so-called Apostles’ Creed does not speak of the kingdom of God at all.
-Post-millennialism, where it is distinguishable from a-millennialism, holds that Christ reigns through his Church, and Christianity will continue to spread through society until the Church has brought all nations under his rule; only then will he return, and then to judge, not to reign.
+Post-millennialism, where distinguishable from a-millennialism, holds that Christ reigns on earth through his Church and Christianity will continue to spread until the Church has brought all nations under his rule; after that he will return, but judge, not to reign.
 Naive, and exegetically perverse, the view is contradicted not least by the contemporary world’s increasing hostility to the gospel.
-That the Devil continues to be a free agent on earth should be evident.
+That the Devil continues to be a free agent on earth is is surely evident, if one recognises his existence at all.
 Only when he has gone will the nations cease to deceive themselves and be deceived.
-Darwinism, Mohammedanism, Hinduism, Buddhism, Marxism: all will be as chaff that swirls from the threshing floor.
+Darwinism, Mohammedanism, Hinduism, Buddhism, Marxism will all be as chaff that swirls from the threshing floor.

-Doubt that his reign on earth will last for a thousand years is doubt that Scripture means what it says, since Revelation, supported by Papias and others, is explicit on the point.
-Papias must have passed on John’s own understanding, and while John could not have understood everything that he saw, he knew when he was being shown symbols and when being given factual information, and would have corrected his hearers if their understanding had been wrong.
-The thousand years of Christ’s reign asseverate, as a true number, God’s absolute sovereignty over the timing.
-His ascension to the throne of his father came exactly 1000 years after Solomon became king of Israel, in 971 BC.
-God foretells what he brings about, working all things according to the counsel of his will (Isa 46:11, Matt 25:34, Eph 1:11).
+Doubt that Christ’s reign on earth will last for a thousand years is doubt that Scripture means what it says, since Revelation, supported by Papias and others, is explicit on the point.
+Papias must have passed on John’s own understanding, and while John could not have understood everything he saw, he knew when he was being shown symbols and when not and would have corrected his hearers if their understanding had been wrong.
+The thousand years, as a true number, asseverate God’s absolute sovereignty over the timing, a sovereignty that is clear from Christ’s ascending to the throne of his father exactly 1000 years after Solomon, son of David, ascended to the throne, in 971 BC.
+God foretells what he brings about, working all things according to the counsel of his will (Isa 46:11).

 Day | 1000 yrs | Genesis 1 | History |